Taste Me... Don't Waste Me

 Taste Me...Don't Waste Me is the third album by the English singer-songwriter Lynsey de Paul but the second album of completely new material (following Surprise and the compilation album The World of...) and de Paul also was the producer for all of the songs.
-It was first released in the UK in November 1974 and was the first album on Don Arden's then new label, Jet Records, later the home of ELO and Ozzy Osbourne but distributed by Polydor, although Island was soon contracted to take over distribution by Jet Records managing director Don Arden.
+It was released in the UK in November 1974 and was the first album on Don Arden's then new label, Jet Records, and initially distributed by Polydor, although Island Records was soon contracted by Arden to take over distribution and this confusion may have negatively affected sales.
 Releases in all other countries, such as Spain, Germany, Australia, Japan and South America, were on the Polydor label in early 1975.
 The album was generally well received by music critics from leading magazines of the day.
 AllMusic journalist Craig Harris stated that "one of the first successful female singer-songwriters in England, de Paul has had an illustrious career" and lists this as one of her best albums.
+The Sunday Sun reviewed the album and wrote "Lynsey de Paul has shown her fine smoochy new album "Taste Me Don’t Waste Me" that she consistent song-writing talent".
 It was also de Paul's personal favourite album and she wrote on her music store website some years later "The Taste Me...
 Don't Waste Me album was a romantic collection of songs that I wrote and recorded as a relaxing, late night album", echoing earlier comments to the music press.
 The LP was listed as one of the best album releases of 1975 by journalist Judith Simons.
 It has stood the test of time in that it is listed as one of the top albums released in 1974 by online site "Best ever albums", as well as one of the top 1000 albums released in the 1970s.